-An accidental death rider provides added protection if the insured dies as a result of bodily injury from an accident.
+An accidental death rider ensures added financial protection if the insured dies as a result of bodily injury from an accident.

-The insurance company typically pays twice the face value of the policy, hence, its other moniker, double indemnity rider.
+In the case of accidental death, the insurance company typically pays twice the face value of the policy, hence its other moniker: the double indemnity rider.

-These policies often cover other major injuries such as the loss of a limb or body function such as sight at a portion of the face value.
+These policies also typically cover other major injuries, such as the loss of a limb or vision, at a portion of the face value.

 Who Should Consider an Accidental Death Rider?